Euclid Quick Data Release (Q1): The evolution of the passive-density and morphology-density relations between $z=0.25$

+{It should be noted that due to differences in quality cuts chosen, and in passive galaxy selection, it is difficult to make a direct quantitative comparison between our results and these two Q1 papers, and slight variance in the fractions of quenched galaxies is expected.
+That said, we find our results qualitatively match these two papers well despite using different methods to classify quenched galaxies.
+However, we cannot exclude biases in the galaxy photometry and from the large uncertainties in photometric redshift that could potentially impact these analyses.
+The effect of uncertainties on our results is explored in Sect. \ref{sec:unc}.}

-We compare our results to the quenched fractions from the Observations of Redshift Evolution in Large-Scale Environments \citep[ORELSE,][]{Lemaux2019} survey.
+We also compared our results to the quenched fractions from the Observations of Redshift Evolution in Large-Scale Environments \citep[ORELSE,][]{Lemaux2019} survey.
 This survey studied quenched fractions in a large range of environments, in the redshift range $0.55<z<1.4$.
-Quenched galaxies are selected using $\text{NUV}$, $r$ and $J$ colours.
+Quenched galaxies were selected using $\text{NUV}$, $r$, and $J$ colours.
 Their passive selection corresponds to galaxies with $\text{sSFR}<10^{-11}\,\text{yr}^{-1}$, which is a slightly more conservative cut than ours.
-In Fig. \ref{fig:qf_redshift}, we plot the ORELSE quenched fractions in the mass and redshift bins provided in their Table 3.
-We see a steady increase in the quenched fraction from $10^{10}\ M_\odot$ to $>10^{11.5}\ M_\odot$, reaching $60$--$80\,\%$ at the high-mass end.
+In Fig. \ref{fig:qf_redshift}, we plot the ORELSE quenched fractions in the mass and redshift bins provided in their Table 3. {Since this survey targeted overdense environments, the underlying distribution of galaxy densities is different to ours, which did not target any environment in particular.
+Quenched galaxies are more prolific in high-density environments, so this difference in distribution will result in a higher number of quenched galaxies across the whole sample.
+Therefore, we weighted the ORELSE quenched fractions according to the ratio between the relative abundances of galaxies in their sample and in ours, for each density bin.
+The corrected fractions, shown in Fig. \ref{fig:qf_redshift}, are approximately 0.1 less than the original quenched fractions in the two lowest-mass bins; in the highest-mass bin the corrected fractions are approximately 0.03 higher.} We see a steady increase in the quenched fraction from $10^{10}\ M_\odot$ to $>10^{11.5}\ M_\odot$, reaching $60$--$80\,\%$ at the high-mass end.